OSCOSS/OJS-Authoring-Integration-plugin/README.md

 6. Activate connection on Fidus Writer side

-These settings are in the configuration.php file in the section SERVER_INFO.

-Set the OJS_URL to the base URL of your OJS installation (for example: "http://www.myojssite.com").
+Enter the administration interface at your Fidus Writer installation (http://myserver.com/admin).

-Set the OJS_KEY to the API Key chosen in step 4.
+In the section "Custom views" click on "Register journal".
+Enter the URL and API Key (from step 4) pf your OJS installation.

 ## Documentation